Depth Self-Optimized Learning Toward Data Science: Methods

-We describe the architecture of the reinforcement learning stage now, which contains a value function $\mathrm{Q}$ and a policy function $\pi$.
-The setup is the same as the agent-environment interaction model.
-At the beginning of the $i$ round of training, the environment should build the neural network $DDN_t$ according to the number of $layer_t$ which configured by the F model.
-Then $DDN_t$ will be trained by the training data same as the F model, tested by the stand value, optimized by Adam optimizer with a learning rate of 0.001, this model will return a loss value $loss_t$ after training.

-We regard $loss_t$ as the state of the agent, and the Increase or decrease of the number of layers as an action $a_t$ which was predicted by the policy function $\pi$, according to the state of the agent $loss_t$ , then we can get a new number of neural network’s layer $layer_{t+1}$ and the new $DDN_{t+1}$ configured according to $layer_{t+1}$ , after training of $DDN_{t+1}$ , it will return a loss value $loss_{t+1}$ .
-It is larger than $loss_{t+1}$, the object will be punished, and conversely, a reward value will be provided.
-Whatever punishment or reward, all be represented by $r_t$ .
-Then we will get the sequence data $h_t$ that will be used to train the policy function as well as the value function.
+Now, we introduce the architecture of the Reinforcement Learning (RL) stage.
+The principle of the RL stage is similar to the agent-environment interaction model.
+At the beginning of the $t$ round of training, the environment will construct $ ANN_t $ according to the number of $ ANN_t $ layers $ layer_t $ which is configured by the F-model.
+After $ANN_t$ training, we obtain $loss_t$.
+In the experiment, both $loss_t $ and $layer_t $ are regarded as the state of the agent.
+Input the state $ loss_t $ and $ layer_t $ into the policy function $\pi$, and then we can get the next action $ a_t $(Equation \ref{e1}).
+Optimize $ ANN_t $ according to $ a_t $ so that obtain $ layer_ {t + 1} $(Equation \ref{e2}).
+Construct $ ANN_ {t + 1} $ according to $ layer_ {t + 1} $, after $ ANN_ {t + 1} $ training, we will get a new loss value $ loss_ {t + 1} $.
+If $loss_{t + 1}$ is greater than $loss_{t}$, the action will be punished, on the contrary, the action will be rewarded.
+Regardless of punishment or reward, all of these can be represented by $r_t$.
+Then, we will obtain the sequence data $h_t$ (Equation \ref{e3}), which will be used to train the policy function $\pi$ and the value function $Q $.

-The total reward in the circulation is $R_t=\sum_{t}^{\infty}\gamma^{{t'}-t} r_{t'}$ which should be maximized(equation 4,5).
-We use the policy gradient method to optimize the policy function $\pi$ and we use the TD error to optimize the value function $\nu$.
-Then the policy function $\pi$ will stabilize in the best strategy function $\pi ^*$, and the value function will always give the right judgment.
+$\gamma$ is a constant decay rate range from 0 to 1(Here we use 0.8), and $r_{t}$ is a reward based on the performance of $ANN_t$.
+Therefore, the total reward in the RL training stage can be represented by the reward function: $ R_t = \sum_{t}^{\infty} \gamma ^ {{t'}-t} r_ {t'} $.
+In order to maximize $R_t$, we use the policy gradient (Equation \ref{e4}) to optimize the policy function $\pi$, and use the TD error (Equation \ref{e5}) to optimize the value function $Q$.
+Finally, we will obtain the optimal policy function $\pi^*$, and the value function $Q$ will also converge or reach the optimal level.